 Palate expanders are generally very safe and effective.
 They have been used by dentists and orthodontists for over 150 years!
 It is one of the oldest, and most studied orthodontic appliances in existence.

-When used appropriately and prescribed at the proper age, there are very little risks associated with a palate expander.
-Most patients may experience minor discomfort to their teeth or some irritation to their tongue.
+When used appropriately and prescribed at the proper age, there are very few risks associated with a palate expander.
+Most patients may experience minor discomfort in their teeth or some irritation to their tongue.

 Some patients who are older may report feeling pressure in their upper jaw near the sides of their nose.
 This pressure is usually felt in older teens because the sutures of the upper jaw are a little more closed.
 With time, this pressure will usually go away as the suture opens and the jaw begins to expand.